30 Best Sustainable Menswear Brands

 The principles of considered design, relentless quality, honest value, and positive impact are influential for every Kotn product.

 Kotn, creates quality essential menswear items ethically made from sustainable materials.
 But, they go further, knowing that fair labour prices can help build thriving communities.
 They have helped to fund several different social impact projects, including building schools and providing resources to smallholder farms in impoverished communities.

 Nau is the first sustainable performance wear brand.
 Before, men had to choose eco-friendly or high-tech, but now they can have both.

-Sustainability is not a new-fad for Komodo.
-Eco-friendly clothing has been a commitment for them since 1988.
-A lifetime in fashion years, it has enabled them to spend years innovating, creating fabrics such as green PU coating and recycled PET, from plastic bottles.
+Sustainability is not a new fad for Komodo.
+Eco-friendly clothing has been a commitment for them since 1988, a lifetime in fashion years.
+This has enabled them to spend years innovating, creating fabrics such as green PU coating and recycled PET, from plastic bottles.